Philippine Navy Reserve Command: Republic Act 9163

 Republic Act No. 9163, also known as the National Service Training Program Act or National Service Law of 2001, defines the policies and procedures in administration/training of ROTC Units in relation to the other two components, Civic Welfare Training Service (CWTS) and Literacy Training Service (LTS), of the National Service Training Program (NSTP).

 Training

-Training is one of the primary tasks that is handled by NAVRESCOM.
+Training is one of the primary tasks that is handled by RESCOM, PN.
 The three primary sources of Naval Reservists (Filipino: Laang Kawal Pandagat) are: